A short description of SPILLO-PBSS

 Such a unique feature allows SPILLO-PBSS to overcome the main drawback of the traditional existing approaches, which are liable to miss off-target proteins responsible for drug adverse effects, whenever their binding sites are not already in a suitable conformation for the binding event (see Table 2 of the reference paper for a comparison with other related available methods).

-All proteins included in a database are analyzed, searching for potential binding sites (PBSs) similar to a binding site used as reference, the RBS, obtained either from experiments or from modelling.
-A list of the potential target and off-target proteins of the drug is then provided by the software, ranked according to a score representing the similarity between their PBS and the RBS.
+SPILLO-PBSS relies on the accepted hypothesis that protein binding site similarity of target proteins plays a key role in drug promiscuity.
+All proteins included in a database are analyzed, searching for potential binding sites (PBSs) similar to a binding site used as reference, the reference binding site (RBS), obtained either from experiments or from modelling.
+A list of the potential target and off-target proteins of the drug is then provided by the software, ranked according to a score representing the similarity between their PBSs and the RBS.

 Many structural details concerning both the amino acid residues included in the PBSs and their interactions with the drug are also provided by SPILLO-PBSS.